 Keeping Lean Simple

-Why do we constantly look for complicated and ‘sexy’ solutions to our problems when the ultimate sophistication, effectiveness and longevity is to be found in Lean simplicity?
+Why do we constantly look for complicated and ‘sexy’ solutions to our problems when the ultimate sophistication, effectiveness and longevity is to be found in simplicity?

 All too often when challenged to make improvement in our process environment we look for the complicated ‘shiny objects’ rather than the basic and mundane.